Full, Incremental and Block-Level Backup

 - Less data reliability and consistency.
 To recover a file in the block-level backup you need all consequent blocks to remain in their places.
 If blocks become inconsistent by chance, you will lose the ability to recover.

 Important: We recommend you to perform a full backup from time to time.
-That will start a new backup sequence, thus making backups quicker to perform and easier to recover.
+That will start a new backup generation, thus making backups quicker to perform and easier to restore.